Civil Aviation

 with CERT C

-An introduction to both the CERT C standard itself, and the way in which automated tools can help achieve its objectives.
+An introduction to the CERT C coding standard and a demonstration of how automated test tools can help to achieve its objectives.

 Data coupling and control coupling